ringcentral/ringcentral-api-docs/docs/voice/warm-transfer.md

 ## Bridging the Two Parties (aka Warm Transfer)

 Now that we've collected our two party IDs for the operator, and the two session IDs for each call, we are ready to bridge the parties together with the operator as the anchor.
+This means you need both party IDs that belong to the operator.

 Take the party ID and the session ID of the call from the customer to the operator and put them in the path as shown.